bplowry/bplowry.github.io/content/blog/webauthn/part-3-web-authentication-api/index.md

 - a separate device, known as an external, cross-platform or roaming authenticator
 - built in to a phone or laptop, known as an internal, platform or bound authenticator

+What gets sent from the server to your device

+- a "challenge" for the authenticator to sign using its private key
+- (optionally) more configuration options for the authentication process

-What gets sent around
+What gets sent from your device to the server

 - for registering credentials:
+  - credential ID
+  - public key
+  - signed challenge (for server to verify using the public key)
-  - website information
+  - website information (origin and an identifier)
+  - authenticator type
+  - attestation statement (details about the authenticator)
 - for getting credentials
+  - credential ID
+  - signed challenge
-  - website information
+  - website information (origin and an identifier)
+  - details about authentication (e.g. whether "user verification" happened)

-You may have noticed that we never send anything secret.
+You may have noticed that we never send anything secret like a password or personally identifiable.

  <img src="../no-secrets.png" alt="" role="presentation">